RTÉ News: Six One: Format

-The programme usually begins with the two presenters in the middle of the studio welcoming the viewer to the program and introducing the main headlines.
-The opening theme then plays and the program is begun by one of the presenters.
+The programme usually begins with the two presenters in the middle of the studio welcoming the viewer to the programme and introducing the main headlines.
+The opening theme then plays and the programme is begun by one of the presenters.
 Either one of the co-presenters normally sits down at the desk, while the other stands over at a large screen and presents the main story from there.

 After the first commercial break there is typically an interview with a person connected with the main news story.
 This interview often takes place in studio.
 This is followed by shorter, more off-beat, or regional reports.
 The final part of the programme includes a sports summary (with a separate presenter).

-At weekends the programme is styled as RTÉ News and Sport and lasts for half-an-hour.
+At weekends the programme is styled as RTÉ News and Sport and lasts for half an hour.
 The programme features a single presenter and greater emphasis is given to sports news.

-The programme is usually reduced to a half-hour news bulletin for the month of August.
+The programme is usually reduced to a half hour news bulletin for the month of August.